Lilypads/IIR_application/README.md

 ```
 http://0.0.0.0:8000/
 ```
+For this demo game, shake accelerometer in z-axis to jump.
+Try to avoid the spikes.

 ### Notes
 You can use this controller on any other custom/pre-existing games.
 However, please make sure the key pressed in the controller(realtime_iir_main.py) is correspond to the game you want to play.